 “A clear conscience is a good pillow.” – American Proverb

 Yes, it is still about pillows.
 There are a few other factors that I should mention to help you pick the perfect one for you.
 See them:

 Different fillings have different weights.
 Down and synthetic pillows are lighter than memory foam or latex ones.
 Your personal preference will decide which one do you prefer.
 If you like to reshape your cushion and move around with it in the bed, you should choose a lightweight one.
 If you need firm and constant support, a heavier one will fit better.

-Every filling available in different quality, and the price of a pillow in most cases reflects on this.
+Every filling is available in different quality, and the price of a pillow in most cases reflects on this.
 Once you decide what filling will be the best for you, set up a budget and buy the highest quality that it allows.
 Keep in mind that a high-quality pillow is more durable, and you will spend a lot of time lying on it.

-Pillows usually available in two sizes: standard and king.
+Pillows are usually available in two sizes: standard and king.
 Standard ones are big enough for most people.
-Experience the right filling, the perfect firmness, or softness that provide the ideal alignment of your body.
+Experience the right filling, the perfect firmness, or softness that provides the ideal alignment of your body.
 Finding the perfect support is crucial for your health.
 Rarely necessary to buy a king-sized one.
 However, it could look better on a King bed.

 Mention here the shape too.
 There are pillows available in different shapes.
 Contour or cervical ones can keep your neck aligned with your spine; therefore, you can minimize back pain.

 The fabric of the cover

 The cover keeps the filling in a particular form.
 Be sure that this cover is made from some natural and breathable fabric.
 Of course, you should add another cover to your pillow; this is the pillowcase to protect it from sweat and stains.